Revealed: Why You Can’t Resist Animals in Crafting

 So the main question is this: why do we love animals so much?
 There are a few points to consider here.
 Firstly, animals — particularly domesticated pets — make us feel comfortable.
 If you’ve ever had a bad day at work and were greeted by your dog or cat upon your return home, you’ll understand this.
 Our pets help to relax us.
 Without even knowing it, they offer us support and love when we need it most.
 In fact, pets are actually known to decrease stress.
 As we stroke them, our bodies produce oxytocin — a hormone that reduces stress levels.

 Let’s relate this back to our crafting.
-Although we can’t ‘pet’ the animals printed across our craft supplies, our brains are somewhat programmed to react to images of cute, fluffy cats and loveable dogs with feelings of happiness and contentment.
+Although we can’t ‘pet’ the animals printed on our craft supplies, our brains are somewhat programmed to react to images of cute, fluffy cats and loveable dogs with feelings of happiness and contentment.
 Interestingly, animals seem to be able to decrease our stress levels just by looking at them.
 So it’s no wonder that animal-themed product ranges are such a hit with crafters!
 Crafting is already a relaxing hobby used to unwind… so could animal-themed crafting be the ultimate way to soothe our souls?

 Our Pets Never Do Us Wrong